Montana Public Radio

-Montana Public Radio is a network of public radio stations serving the U.S. state of Montana, primarily the western part of the state.
-The network is currently owned by the University of Montana, and its studios are located on the university campus in Missoula, with a satellite facility in Great Falls.
+Montana Public Radio (MTPR) is a network of public radio stations serving the U.S. state of Montana, primarily the western part of the state.
+The network is owned by the University of Montana, and its studios are located in the Performing Arts and Radio-TV (PARTV) Building on the university's campus in southeast Missoula, with a satellite facility on the campus of Great Falls College Montana State University in south-central Great Falls.
 The network is affiliated with National Public Radio.
-Programming originates from flagship station KUFM (89.1 FM) in Missoula, Montana.
+Programming originates from flagship station KUFM (89.1 FM) in Missoula.

 History

 Montana Public Radio began in 1965 when KUFM in Missoula signed on as a 10-watt campus radio station.
 In 1974, it became a member of National Public Radio.

 Starting in the late 1970s, it began building translators across western Montana.
 Its first full-power satellite, in Great Falls, signed on in 1984.
 In 1999, a signal extension project funded mostly by a federal grant made it possible to sign on new stations in Kalispell and Hamilton and upgrade translators in Butte and Helena to full-power stations.